 Lwazi has enjoyed a relatively prolific career in her short six years of existence in the film industry.
 As with many filmmakers she ‘found’ herself in the industry by default and executive produced “Of Good Report”- a multi award winning cult classic.
 She now joins Spier Films as director with Mike Auret, after a successful joint venture for 5 years.
 Her passion for the proliferaton and sustainability of the South African Film Industry led her to conceptualise and execute CineCulture- a multi format experiential platform that tackles the gaps in value chain, which hinder film industry growth.
 She was also a founding board member of SWIFT- a women in film advocacy entity, which has exponentially gained presence.
 Lwazi’s leadership and passion for the industry culminated in being awarded a Special Discretionary Simon Sabela Award (2017) by MEC Sihle Zikalala for outstanding contribution to the film industry, particularly in KwaZulu Natal.

-Marc is treasurer of the South African Screen Federation; Honorary Member and current board member of the SA Documentary Filmmakers Association; and was a previous Chairperson of the Independent Producers Organisation where he now serves on the broadcast sub-committee.
-He also represents the sector on the Digital Content Advisory Group of the Independent Communications Authority of South Africa, and is on the board of SOS – The Support Public Broadcasting Coalition.
+Marc is treasurer of the South African Screen Federation; Honorary Member and founding board member of the SA Documentary Filmmakers Association; and was a previous Chairperson of the Independent Producers Organisation.
+He also represents the sector on the Digital Content Advisory Group of the Independent Communications Authority of South Africa (ICASA), and is on the board of SOS – The Support Public Broadcasting Coalition.

-He has produced a substantial volume of internationally acclaimed work in various forms of factual television from series to one offs and transmedia as well as fiction feature film work.
-He is busy with co-productions with Canada and The Netherlands.
+He has produced a substantial volume of internationally acclaimed work in various forms of factual television from series to one-offs and transmedia as well as documentary and fiction feature film work.
+He has recently completed a formal co-production with The Netherlands.

 Thea Aboud started her career in industrial engineering with Iscor, and moved to local, provincial and national government.
 She branched out into accounting, procurement and human resources and, after 17 years, decided to work for herself.
 She started Shacabanga Consulting, working as a strategist and capacity-building advisor and, in co-operation with New Horizons, facilitated Business Implementation Plans for local, provincial and national government, non-profit organisations and the private sector in South Africa and other African countries.